CodingMinds/world_simulator/Readme.md

 #### world_sup.erl
 The global supervisor which initialize the whole application.
-First the one_for_one supervisor and then the simulated world.
+First the one_for_one supervisor and then the simulated worlds.

 #### world_ofo_sup.erl
 A supervisor with one_for_one restart strategy which monitors all supervisor ans worker which can be restarted without big trouble or dependencies.

 #### world_env.erl
-The gen_server which represents the virtual world and holds all the logic.
+The gen_server which represents a virtual world and holds all the logic.

 #### world_sservsup.erl and world_sserv.erl
-The socket server which handle incoming connections and forward them to the simulated world world_env.erl
+The socket server which handle incoming connections and forward them to the simulated world instance of world_env.erl
 Listens on the port which is defined in world.app as 'port' (default 4567)

 #### world_ctl_sservsup.erl and world_ctl_sserv.erl
-The socket server which handle incoming control connections and forward them to the simulated world world_env.erl
+The socket server which handle incoming control connections and forward them to the simulated world instance of world_env.erl.
+Also creates and destroys worlds
 Listens on the port which is defined in world.app as 'ctl_port' (default 4568)

 #### world_http.erl
 A simple http server based on the build in httpd.
-Servers a static page with a project description, a read only overview of the environment and some contact informations.
-The environment overview is based on js and refresh every second.
+Servers a static page with a project description, a read only overview of the environments and some contact informations.
+The environment overview is based on js and refreshs every second.

 #### world_logging.erl
 A simple logging server which writes the messages from client and environment